swiftlang/swift-sdk-generator/README.md

 swift experimental-destination list
 ```

-If all goes well it will produce no output, or a list of CC destinations you previously had installed.
+If all goes well it will produce no output, or a list of CC destinations in case you previously had any installed.

 ## How to use it